sluggy-mcwc/falling-pipe-c64/README.md

 # falling-pipe-c64
 A program for the Commodore 64 which creates the sound of the well-known falling pipe meme.

-Source code provided by the wonderful Jeff Birt - his GitHub will be linked here. https://github.com/Jeff-Birt
+Original source code provided by the wonderful Jeff Birt - his GitHub will be linked here. https://github.com/Jeff-Birt

 ## What is this program for?